datacamp/courses-introduction-to-python/slides/chapter_4_ae3238dcc7feb9adecfee0c395fc8dc8.md

 If you print out np_2d now, you'll see that it is a rectangular data structure: Each sublist in the list, corresponds to a row in the two dimensional numpy array.
 From np_2d-dot-shape, you can see that we indeed have 2 rows and 5 columns. shape is a so-called attribute of the np2d array, that can give you more information about what the data structure looks like.

+Note that the syntax for accessing an attribute looks a bit like calling a method, but they are not the same!
+Remember that methods have round brackets after them, and, you can see here, attributes do not.

 Also for 2D arrays, the NumPy rule applies: an array can only contain a single type.
 If you change one float to be string, all the array elements will be coerced to strings, to end up with a homogeneous array.

 ---